 Because it can move in precise degrees of motion, machinists can easily calculate correct positions, just as they do with the other three axes of motion on the machine.
-Once all 4 axes are used, making grooves or holes in the piece is much easier than without the rotary table, saving time by discarding the task of removing and resetting the piece in another position.
+Once all 4 axes are used, making grooves or holes in the piece is much easier than without the rotary table.
+This saves time by discarding the task of removing and resetting the piece in another position.
 Having the ability to move the piece in determined intervals and precision in multiple axes is important for more complex machine work.

 The Importance of a 4th Axis Rotary Table